 Finally, Green Open Access (self-archiving) is also an option for books.
 Address this with your publisher at an early stage; ask about the possibilities of making the manuscript available Open Access in the institutional repository, Pure (after an embargo period if necessary).

-The Erasmus Open Access Fund 2022 can be used to partially finance the open access publication of monographs if the book processing charges are not covered through other funding sources.
+The Erasmus Open Access Fund 2023 can be used to partially finance the open access publication of monographs and edited collections if the book processing charges are not covered through other funding sources.
 Please see the Erasmus Open Access Fund page for more information.

 In addition, NWO has a fund available for the funding of Open Access books.
 Project leaders or co-applicants of awarded NWO research projects can apply for funding of academic books that result from NWO funding.
 For more information please go to the Call Open Access Books.